rednafi/rednafi.com/content/go/prevent_struct_copies.md

 ```

 This doesn't trigger vet.
 It only works when `noCopy` is a struct.
 The reason is that vet
-takes a shortcut[^5] while checking when to trigger the warning.
+takes a [shortcut] while checking when to trigger the warning.
 Currently, it explicitly
 looks for a struct that satisfies the `Locker` interface and ignores any other type even if
 it implements the interface.